-Palma is the biggest city in Mallorca and it is definitely a must to go here for at least a day or two to experience Palma’s city life, shopping opportunities, and to see the old town.
+Palma is the biggest city in Mallorca and it is definitely a must to go here for at least a day or two to experience Palma’s city life, shopping opportunities, and see the old town.

-Cafés, restaurants and bars in Palma
+Cafés, restaurants, and bars in Palma

 Abaco – a beautiful bar inside of a Majorcan palace

 Located in an old Palma palace, Abaco sets a good standard for in which environment you should get your drinks served.
-The bar is majestically decorated with chandeliers, old furniture and big flower ornaments everywhere your eye sees.
-The even better part is their courtyard with amazing wall paintings, a bird cage with colorful birds and an overdose of plants.
+The bar is majestically decorated with chandeliers, old furniture, and big flower ornaments everywhere your eye sees.
+The even better part is their courtyard with amazing wall paintings, a bird cage with colorful birds, and an overdose of plants.
 Abaco is a great place to go for a drink after dinner.

 Calle San Juan, 1, 07012 Palma de Mallorca,Islas Baleares

-Quina Creu – the real deal when it comes to Spanish style dinner
+Quina Creu – the real deal when it comes to Spanish-style dinner

 This tapas restaurant is the kind of place you have seen in movies and always wanted to experience yourself.
 It is loud, crowded, and everything goes very fast – but in the perfect, charming, Spanish way.
 Different tapas are lined up along the bar, and you simply order by pointing at what you want.
 It is also possible to get a table, depending on if you want the restaurant experience or the tapas bar experience.
-Quina Creu has retro furniture with creative and funny details like old movie wallpapers on the wall, the ambience is authentic and the food is great.
+Quina Creu has retro furniture with creative and funny details like old movie wallpapers on the wall, the ambiance is authentic and the food is great.